 Located just outside the Old Town, Kalamaja is sure to charm you with its bohemian atmosphere, local vibe and unique ability to make the most out of its industrial heritage.

 Take a stroll around the streets of Kalamaja to see the area’s trademark colourful wooden houses.
 Head to the streets of Valgevase, Kalju, Kungla, Köie, and Niine for the most charming examples.
 For a break, stop at one of the cafés dotted around the area or stop by the Balti Jaam railway market’s street food court.

 Enjoy a meal or do a bit of design shopping in the uber cool Telliskivi Creative City.
 In addition to a large choice of shops, restaurants and street food, Telliskivi is home to some of the trendiest event venues and galleries in town, including the Tallinn branch of the renowned Fotografiska, the Swedish Museum of Photography.
-Or stop by the Noblessner seafront quarter, the up-and-coming district on the other side of Kalamaja, which counts amongst its residents a restaurant with a Michelin-starred chef, a top-level local craft brewery, an art café, and a beloved Estonian-Norwegian home design brand.
+Or stop by the Noblessner seafront quarter, the up-and-coming district on the other side of Kalamaja, which counts amongst its residents a restaurant with a Michelin-starred chef, a top-level local craft brewery, the spectacular PROTO Invention Factory, and the everchanging Kai art centre.

-A top tip: If you are planning to visit the Seaplane Harbour, allot at least two hours to see the museum.
+Top tip: If you are planning to visit Proto or the Seaplane Harbour, allot at least two hours to see the museums.

 For the Seaplane Harbour and the Noblessner seaside district, opt for bus number 73 (stop Lennusadam for the museum and Noblessneri for the district).